belalelmi/shopify-tracker/README.md

 ## Creating The DB

 You will need to create a postgres user.
 You can refer to the postgres docs [here]('https://www.postgresql.org/docs/8.0/sql-createuser.html') on creating a user.
-When a user has been created, or if you already have a postgres user, add the username to your .env file! `PG_HOST=username`
+When a user has been created, or if you already have a postgres user, add the username to your config.env file `PG_HOST=username`.

-Once the user is setup, create a database called inventory with `CREATE DATABASE inventory;` within postgres.

 1. Use the `psql -U username`, where username is your username, command to login to the PostgreSQL server.

 2. Create a database with `CREATE DATABASE inventory;`.

-3. Copy the `.env.example` file to `.env` and fill in the necessary PostgreSQL configuration.
+3. Copy the `config.env.example` file to `config.env` and fill in the necessary PostgreSQL configuration.
 The `node-postgres` library uses these environment variables by default.

 > Below is an example of what the .env file should look like: